michal-bures/konkr_data/ai-chatter/default.md

 > invading, caused minor damage, similar strength, hostile
 - Let's not start a big fight over this, ok?
-- Just look another way for a bit, ok?
+- Just look away for a bit, ok?

 #### c) from weaker position